stephen-pilli/genagents/README.md

 - Park, J. S., Zou, C. Q., Shaw, A., Hill, B. M., Cai, C., Morris, M. R., Willer, R., Liang, P., & Bernstein, M. S. (2024). *Generative Agent Simulations of 1,000 People*.

 ## Contact

 For questions or inquiries, please contact the corresponding author:

 - **Joon Sung Park**: [joonspk@stanford.edu](mailto:joonspk@stanford.edu)

-## Acknowledgments

-We thank all participants and contributors to this project.
-This work was supported by [list any funding sources if applicable].